lestherll/csc1034-p1/README.md

 #### Camera related
 - `--no-rotate`
 This disables the camera rotation and sets the camera to default view that I have set when starting the program.
-- `--anti-clockwise`
+- `--rot-speed`
+This controls the rotation speed of the camera.
-This rotates the camera in the other direction.
+Passing negative values will rotate the camera in the other direction.
 The program will not do anything if `--no-rotate` was passed.
 - `--top-view`
 This shows the top-view of the panda.
 This will not work unless `--no-rotate` is passed because the rotation method, `spinCameraTask()` , is currently a **task**.
 This means that it will get called every frame allowing `setTopView()` to only get called during initialisation/start of program.